-Thom, a Democrat, was the representative for Ohio's 16th congressional district from 1945 to 1946.
+Thom was the representative for Ohio’s 16th congressional district and was a Democrat.
+He served from 1945 to 1946.

 From Mar 1933 to Aug 1946, Thom missed 44 of 895 roll call votes, which is 4.9%.
 This is on par with the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.